nmeum/mmp/README.md

 ## Motivation

+> All music player daemons suck.
+This one just sucks less.

 I've been using [MPD][mpd homepage] as my primary music player for the last decade or so.
 I like the idea of controlling my music player using a network protocol but MPD itself tries to do too many things at once.